firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/what-its-not.md

 ### Stock and portfolio management

-Not supported by Firefly III.
+Is not supported by Firefly III.
 Use something like [Portfolio Performance](https://www.portfolio-performance.info/).
 The net worth you track in Firefly III excludes stock.

 ### Business finances, small business accounting, payroll management

-Not supported by Firefly III.
+Is not supported by Firefly III.
 Firefly III is meant for personal finances.

 ### Automated imports from [your bank here]